 The magnificent religious and secular buildings and treasures of the Moscow Kremlin.

-Guide Mary had missed time significantly in her efforts to teach us the names of all the Tsars, saints and more or less important years without giving us the whole picture, overview and significance.
+Guide Maria had missed time significantly in her efforts to teach us the names of all the Tsars, saints and more or less important years without giving us the whole picture, overview and significance.
 We had to run and search all around the Red Square before we found our lunch restaurant in a basement.

 Good, simple food.
 Here, too, they followed the custom that changing the order of the operands does not change the end result in terms of serving dishes.
 Dessert and coffee was on the table right after the main course was brought out.

-The others went with Mary to the bank for exchanging money, while we took a beer at the Red Square.
+The others went with Maria to the bank for exchanging money, while we took a beer at the Red Square.
 We all met in front of St Basil’s Cathedral and went down the hill to our waiting bus.

 For dinner we went to another cellar.
 Same serving procedure.